microsoft/CausalGrid/README.md

 This project is currently in an advanced prototype stage.
 Issues may still be found in common usage.
 Please create issues for these!

+Documentation can be found online [here](https://microsoft.github.io/CausalGrid/index.html) (and in the package).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a